Massachusetts Rehab Facility Negligence and Wrongful Death Attorneys

 The tragic reality is that many rehabilitation and treatment facilities are not held accountable for their mistreatment of residents.
 They may attempt to cover up instances of abuse or neglect or refuse to acknowledge any reports.
 In addition, many residents and their families are often not aware of their legal rights after an injury or death, and wait too long to file a claim.
 Generally, you have up until three years from the date of an injury or death to pursue a claim against a negligent treatment facility, but you want to start as early as possible to ensure your attorney can build a strong case for compensation.

 When rehabilitation and treatment facilities fail to safeguard the health and wellbeing of their residents, it often leads to catastrophic injuries and tragic deaths.
 While federal and state laws are designed to prevent such events, the facilities often skirt around their legal duties.
 However, both residents and their families are eligible to pursue a civil case against a facility if a staff member or administrator commits an act of negligence or abuse.

-If you or someone you loved was injured in a negligent rehabilitation or treatment facility, then you should not hesitate to contact the Burlington personal injury attorneys at DiBella Law Offices, P.C.
-Our founding attorney is a Massachusetts Super Lawyer and has more than 15 years of experience advocating for the rights of injured plaintiffs across Methuen, Boston, and Burlington.
+If you or someone you loved was injured in a negligent rehabilitation or treatment facility, then you should contact the Burlington personal injury attorneys at DiBella Law Offices, P.C.
+Our founding attorney is a Massachusetts Super Lawyer and has nearly two decades of experience advocating for the rights of injured plaintiffs across Methuen, Boston, and Burlington.
 We can thoroughly explain your legal rights and advocate for proper compensation under the law.
 Call us at (781) 262-3338 to learn about your options under the law.